top of page

 Heading deeper into the canyon, the rock face shifts, displaying a mottled, blotchy texture.
 This texture may have formed as slow-moving floodwaters deposited clay and silt, which later turned into weak sedimentary rock.
 These sedimentary rocks erode easily from the canyon walls, leaving behind a pockmarked, blotchy appearance.

 At times, the canyon walls tower over Dave.
 The defining feature here is the distinct, brick-like horizontal bedding.
-Rather than forming from a single massive debris flow, this wall was built up by repeated flood events, each depositing a new layer and creating the stacked appearance.
+Rather than forming after a single massive debris flow, this wall was built up by repeated flood events, each depositing a new layer and creating the stacked appearance.

 Life on the Edge: Story of the Mecca Aster